Prior to reading the novel, I cam across several reviews of Dan Simmons’ 2011 novel Flashback. I was struck by the number of times I came

 weaponry to street riots, desert commando shootouts to terrorist attacks.
 Simmons even finds time to pay tribute to Mad Max and A Clockwork Orange.

-to see how readers might think Flashback
+to see how some readers might think Flashback

 is a vehicle for right-wing propaganda.